illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 - The documentation of Samna for DYNAP-SE1 is [here](https://code.ini.uzh.ch/jzhao/samna-dynapse1-doc).
+The documentation of Samna 0.14.10.0 is [here](https://synsense-sys-int.gitlab.io/samna/).

 - Installation: